MonsterWong/Python-from-Zero-to-Hero/README.md

 ### Day 1.
 Mission 2: Get To Know GitHub
 Create a new repository in your GitHub account.
 Try the function of **Readme.md** and **Issues**.

+### Day 2.
+Mission 1: clone your GitHub Reporsitories with VSCode.

+1. copy the URL of your reporsitory.